po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/22-Stu_MVC-Review/README.md

 * It's done when the homepage displays the user data from the database instead of the hardcoded values.

+* It's done when the user data is rendered as part of a Handlebars.js template.

 * It's done when the users are sorted alphabetically by name.

 ## Assets